Introduction: Living Frugally on One Income

 Benefits of Cooking at Home

-Preparing your own meals at home can be a game-changer for your health and your wallet.
+Preparing your own frugal meals at home can be a game-changer for your health and your wallet.
 Cooking at home allows you to control the ingredients that go into your dishes, ensuring that you’re consuming wholesome, nutritious foods.

 Cutting Expenses on Clothing and Entertainment